Naveavra/Trading-System/README.md

 npm install
 npm run dev
 ```
- and "npm run dev" assuming you are utilizing the "code" command.
 3. Once all the setup steps are completed, you can access the system by visiting the address http://localhost:5173/ in your web browser.
 Enjoy using the system and explore its functionalities at your convenience.